 - Killing creatures that are faster than you, with a chance of a large piety increase for much faster creatures and ones with high HD ("Cheibriados (thoroughly) appreciates the change of pace").

 - Increasing your speed by any means: this includes Haste, going berserk, Swiftness, melee weapons with the speed brand, quick blades, and boots or bardings with the running ego.
 You may not haste or frenzy enemies, either.
 If the item causing haste, berserk, etc. was unidentified, or you were berserked/hasted against your will (moth of wrath, berserk mutation), Cheibriados will block the haste and not punish you for it.
 The message will say the protection was "just this once," but there is no actual limit on it.
 Do note that an identified wand of random effects will be punished by Chei if you use it and it produces one of the forbidden effects.

 Piety Level -: "Sluggish Foo"

 - Raises the support of your attributes: Cheibriados increases your Strength, Dexterity, and Intelligence as your piety increases.
-Each stat increase comes with an incremental decrease in your movement speed.
+Each stat increase comes with an incremental increase in your movement delay equal to 2 + piety/20 auts capping at 10 auts for normal or faster speed player characters.
 Further stat increases occur at higher ranks of piety.
-At maximum piety you receive +15 to all stats, and your movement delay is doubled.
+At maximum piety you receive +15 to all stats.

 - Bend Time: Slows everything adjacent to you.
 Monsters resist based on their HD rather than their Magic resistance, which means that it can affect magic immune enemies.
 (Costs 3 MP, 50-100 Food, and 1-2 Piety)